nirtusbro/test/source/definition/IBoard.rst

 .. java:method::  List<IBoardElement> getAllReachableElements(IBoardElement root, int maxCost)
    :outertype: IBoard

-   Nalazi sve spojene elemente
+   Looks for all connected elements

-   :param root: Koren liste
+   :param root: The list's root element
-   :param maxCost: Najveca tezina
+   :param maxCost: Maximum cost
-   :return: Sve spojene elemente
+   :return: A list of elements that are connected

 getShortestPath
 ^^^^^^^^^^^^^^^